Wednesday, September 27, 2023

 Japanese Wrestling or Puroresu has had it's share of larger than life legends who were part of and a big part of a golden age in the business.
 One such wrestler in Japan was Masahiro Chono.
 A member of a legendary class of New Japan Dojo graduates that came out in 1984, Chono eventually skyrocketed to fame in the 1990s as one of wrestling's best talents and heels while also being a part of New Japan's "Three Musketeers" group alongside fellow 90s top stars Shinya Hashimoto and Keiji "The Great Muta" Mutoh.
 This September 17th marks Chono's 60th birthday and what better way to celebrate a legend, especially one not as well known in the west, then to present some interesting facts about the man referred to as "Black Charisma", "Mr. August", and "Mr. G1".

 Note: I don't own any pictures, I found them on Google.
+Credit to New Japan Pro Wrestling, Purolove, and/or whoever owns them.
+I apologize for not knowing the owner's names.

 Is a Three Time World Champion- Like many legends, Chono is no stranger to becoming a world heavyweight champion.
 During his near 40 year career, Chono wouldn't dominate a world title scene like most but he had his moments as he held three world titles during his career.
 As is well documented, Chono was the NWA World Heavyweight Champion as he won the championship by winning the 1992 G1 Climax on August 12, 1992 and would hold the belt until losing it to The Great Muta in a title vs. title match (Muta was the IWGP Heavyweight Champion) at New Japan's yearly January 4th Tokyo Dome Show Fantastic Story In Tokyo Dome on January 4, 1993.
 After years of arguably being New Japan's best wrestler or biggest to not win the IWGP Heavyweight Championship, Chono would do just that when he ended Tatsumi Fujinami then record 6th reign to win the IWGP Heavyweight Championship at Rising The Next Generations In Osaka Dome on August 8, 1998.
 Unfortunately, Chono would be forced to vacate the championship on September 21st due to a neck injury.
 What many don't know is Chono held a third world championship, though whether it's a world championship can be debated.
 During his learned excursion, Chono went to Bob Geigel's NWA Central States Wrestling, which in late 1987, became World Wrestling Alliance in an attempt for Geigel to go national.
 Chono would be one of two people to hold the short lived promotion's world championship when he defeated inaugural champion Mike George on February 26, 1988.
 Chono would hold the gold for only three weeks before losing it back to George on March 17th.
 George and Chono would be the only two champions as the promotion shut down by the end of 88.